HomeFeaturesCompareDocsGitHub

 Knowledge Graph

-Temporal entity graph with auto-linking, path finding, timeline reconstruction.
-Supports FalkorDB, Neo4j, or disable
+Temporal entity graph on FalkorDB with auto-linking, path finding, and timeline reconstruction.

 Bi-Temporal Model

-Every memory tracks eventTime (when it happened) + ingestedAt (when stored)
+Every memory tracks eventTime + ingestedAt for temporal queries.

-Memories are never physically deleted — full audit trails and recovery
+Memories are never physically deleted.
+Full audit trails and recovery at any time.

 12-Step Ingestion